HND in Business Management

 As part of this course there is an option to become a fully qualified accounts technician through the AAT.

-There would be no additional tuition fees to study the AAT Level 3 Diploma alongside your HND in Year 1 and the Level 4 AAT Diploma in Year 2 at our Sketty Hall campus.
+There would be no additional tuition fees to study the AAT Level 2/3 Diploma alongside your HND in year one and the Level 3/4 AAT Diploma in year two, depending on prior qualifications and experience.

 The course is delivered over three days.
 Students taking the AAT option will need to attend for a fourth day.
 A part time option is also available.

-On completion, students can progress onto the final year of BA (Hons) courses at University of South Wales including business studies, international business, business and finance, and business and accounting.
+On completion, students can progress onto the final year of BA (Hons) Business Management at Gower College Swansea or alternatively progress onto BA (Hons) courses at University of South Wales.